Europe stocks' tentative recovery rally fizzles out

 "In the short-term it will help calm things down, but if you look at what happened at Lehman during the crisis, it didn't do much," Valahu said.

 "You can still short futures and options," he added.
-(Reporting by Blaise Robinson; additional reporting by Sudip Kar-Gupta in London; editing by Sophie Walker)
+(Reporting by Blaise Robinson; additional reporting by Sudip Kar-Gupta in London)